 How do Europe’s ecodesign measures affect the circular economy in low-income countries?
 This question was discussed in a recently published paper written by Green Alliance, a partner of UnternehmensGrün in the ACES-Project, on behalf of Tearfund.

 The majority of these products originate in Europe, e.g. 90 of all disposed computers from the EU end up in countries of the Global South.
 However, there is also a downside: the electronic devices contain a lot of toxic materials.
-Under appropriate conditions the recycling is save, but in most countries the recycling is carried out in informal conditions without the necessary safety regulations.
+Under appropriate conditions, the recycling is saving, but in most countries, the recycling is carried out in informal conditions without the necessary safety regulations.